LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/uses_2.rst.txt

 ``Name/Arity::Alias/Arity``.
 Aliases may be used either for avoiding conflicts between predicates specified in ``use_module/2`` and ``uses/2`` directives or for giving more meaningful names considering the calling context of the predicates.
+For predicates, is also possible to define alias shorthands using the notation ``Predicate as Alias`` or, in alternative, the notation ``Predicate::Alias``, where ``Predicate`` and ``Alias`` are callable terms where some or all arguments may be instantiated.

 To enable the use of static binding, and thus optimal message sending performance, the objects should be loaded before compiling the entities